Testing for genetic interactions in complex disease with distance correlation: Simulations

 The theoretical models that are about to be defined refer to the interaction between an arbitrary pair $\{Z_i,Z_j\}$, where $Z$ is either $X$ or $Y$, depending on the case.
 When it came to setting the marginal frequencies, instead of allowing for two degrees of freedom on each marginal, a further restriction was introduced (apart from the sum being one): allele and genotype frequencies were constrained to be in Hardy--Weinberg equilibrium \citep{Hardy}, as all the SNPs in the schizophrenia database verify it (it is one of the quality controls that are used).
 So there is a single free parameter, which is the minor allele frequency, that is sampled from a uniform distribution on $[0.05,0.2]$.
-The lower limit mimics standard GWAS quality control filters and the upper one was set so that the resulting models are not overly favourable (what would misrepresent the effectiveness of the methodology).
+The lower limit mimics standard GWAS quality control filters (in settings with moderate sample size) and the upper one was set so that the resulting true interactions are not the easiest to detect.

-\setcitestyle{square}The need for such ad-hoc models owes to the fact that the literature that studies epistasis between SNPs very rarely includes models for simulations and, when it does have some (like in \citet{Marchini}), they are overly simplistic, e.g. by not allowing to adjust the interaction intensity in order to assess the robustness against different alternatives.
-More generally, the articles that present epistasis detectors show that there is a blatant lack of consensus on how to compare the effectiveness of such techniques.\setcitestyle{round}
+\setcitestyle{square}There are a few options in literature for simulating epistasis between SNPs.
+Some models (like the ones by \citet{Marchini}) are overly simplistic, e.g. by not allowing to adjust the interaction intensity in order to assess the robustness against different alternatives.
+Some recent approaches (like the ones studied by \citet{Russ})\setcitestyle{round} make interpretability more difficult, in the sense that we are very interested in quantifying the intensity of interaction (i.e., deviation from the null hypothesis) when assessing the power of our test.
+In order to overcome such shortcomings, we introduce our own models for SNP-SNP interaction.

-The most straightforward model is one in which the probability of each genotype is the product of the marginals (there is independence), as illustrated on the corresponding $3\times3$ contingency table (Table~\ref{indep}).
+The most straightforward model is one in which the probability of each genotype is the product of the marginals (there is independence).
 For dependency, two kinds of models will be defined.
 On the one hand, models \texttt{qexp} and \texttt{rexp} convey dependence structures that become less intense as parameter $e\in[1,+\infty[$ increases, in the way that Tables~\ref{qexp}--\ref{rexp} describe.
 Note that, for the same value of $e$, the intensity of interaction is higher for \texttt{qexp} than for \texttt{rexp}, as a result of Hardy--Weinberg equilibrium.

 On the other hand, model \texttt{qmult} has $g\in[0,1]$ as its free parameter (Table~\ref{qmult}).
 Again, the closer the parameter is to $1$, the less notorious the association becomes.